flyingobjex/JSMixStarter/README.md

 # Getting Started #
-This starter project includes a BDD test harness using Quick & Nimble and has a mirror javascript project, js-mix-starter, that uses Mocha & Chai.
+This starter project includes a BDD test harness using Quick & Nimble and has a mirror javascript project, js-mix-starter, that uses Mocha & Chai and webpack to compile the shared javascript codebase.

 JSMixStarter uses Cocoapods for dependency management, so after cloning the repo, run `Pod install`.